vitkidd/android-interview-questions/README.md

 ### Core Android

-#### Base

-* **What is retained `Fragment`?**
-    - By default, Fragments are destroyed and recreated along with their parent Activity’s when a configuration change occurs.
-Calling setRetainInstance(true) allows us to bypass this destroy-and-recreate cycle, signaling the system to retain the current instance of the fragment when the activity is recreated.

 #### Android Jetpack

 * **What is Android Jetpack and why to use this?** - [Learn from here](https://blog.mindorks.com/what-is-android-jetpack-and-why-should-we-use-it)